jcpalmer108/pcoc_website/README.md

-# PCOC Access Token Retreival API
+# PCOC Access Token Retrieval API

 The following express application is to be utilized by the squarespace website https://www.portlandchurch.org in order to provide the website with an active access_token, for the jcpalmer108 Youtube account, in order to properly query youtube to get information on whether or not it is currently live.